POP FANTASIA SEQUELSby Roger Tennis

 Segments from both movies have been released over the years as theatrical shorts, have appeared on Disney's various television series and in home video compilations.
 In the early days of The Disney Channel on cable, both features were shown in their entirety - complete with all of the offensive material.
 I sincerely wish that the studio would someday restore these fabulous films to their unedited glory on Blu-ray (with a disclaimer if necessary).
 So far, wishing upon a star hasn't helped.

 Share this article:

 ROG'S VIEWPOINTReviews for some of the featured movies by CLIPS series creator, Roger Tennis.
 Rog is a movie critic, cinema expert and film historian from the Phoenix, AZ area.
-He is a member of the Broadcast Film Critics Association (Critics Choice Awards), VP of the Phoenix Film Critics Society and has spent more than 30 years behind the camera in the broadcast industry.
+He is a member of the Critics Choice Association (CCA), VP of the Phoenix Film Critics Society and has spent more than 30 years behind the camera in the broadcast industry.